knowthelist/fhem-tablet-ui/README.md

 Currently this literals are mapped to a appropriate METEOCONS icon: heiter":"H","wolkig":"N","Regenschauer":"Q","stark bewoelkt":"Y","Regen":"R","bedeckt":"N","sonnig":"B","Schnee":"U"

+The weather literal could be delivered by a FHEM module like PROPLANTA:

 Add 'big' or 'bigger' to CSS class to get a bigger weather icon.

 ####Push